Post-Decree Enforcement in Spokane, Washington: Addressing Court Order Compliance

 - Pattern evidence showing ongoing or willful violations

-Practical Focus on Results
+Focus on Implementation

-Our enforcement approach prioritizes:
+Our enforcement approach addresses:

-- Actual compliance rather than merely punitive measures
+- Compliance rather than merely punitive measures

 - Recovery of financial obligations including back payments

-- Restoration of rightful parenting time and decision-making
+- Restoration of parenting time and decision-making

 - Cost-effective strategies matching enforcement expense to recovery value